 Level 5: AI-Augmented Data Quality

-At this level, organizations move beyond automated detection and establish an operating model with augmented data quality.
-Here, automation and human oversight work together to define, enforce, and continuously refine explicit data standards across the enterprise.
+At this level, organizations move beyond automated detection and establish an operating model where automation and human oversight work together to define, enforce, and continuously refine explicit data standards across the enterprise.
 Automated profiling and AI-assisted rule generation provide broad initial coverage, while domain experts validate intent, clarify business meaning, and retain accountability for outcomes.

 Rules are versioned, explainable, and treated as durable governance artifacts.
 Each rule has defined ownership, documented purpose, and an associated remediation pathway.
 When violations occur, response is initiated through governed workflows rather than ad hoc coordination.
 Detection, ownership, and enforcement scale together as an integrated system.